Focke-Wulf Ta 154 Moskito: Background

-It was at about this time that the light and very fast de Havilland Mosquito, also made of wood, arrived over Germany.
-It quickly racked up an impressive record; in its first 600 bombing missions, only one was shot down, compared to an average of 5% for RAF medium and heavy bombers.
-Erhard Milch personally requested a purpose-built German answer, and selected the 154.
+By 14 October 1942, the basic calculations were complete; layout drawings were completed five days later.
+The RLM warmly received Focke-Wulf's proposal and promptly issued a general development contract.
+It was at this stage that the Ta 154 designation was applied to the aircraft; unofficially, it was named Moskito in reference to its similarity to the de Havilland Mosquito fast bombers (which was also largely made of wood) already in service with the Royal Air Force (RAF).
+Around this time, the de Havilland Mosquito, was conducting missions upon Germany itself and was quickly building up an impressive record; in its first 600 bombing missions, only one was shot down, compared to an average of five per cent for the RAF's medium and heavy bombers.
+Erhard Milch personally requested a purpose-built German answer, and selected the Ta 154.
 Infighting within German circles started almost immediately, because the RLM and night fighter units — as well as Ernst Heinkel himself — still wanted the Heinkel He 219.
-Milch took this personally, and spent the better part of the next two years trying to have the 219 program terminated, partly against Ernst Heinkel's wishes.
+Milch took this personally, and spent the better part of the next two years trying to have the He 219 program terminated, partly against Ernst Heinkel's wishes.